-(aa) "Participant" shall mean an Employee, Key Advisor or Non-Employee Director designated by the Committee to participate in the Plan.

-(bb) "Performance Objectives" shall mean the performance objectives established in the sole discretion of the Committee for Participants who are eligible to receive Awards under the Plan.
+- (aa) "Participant" shall mean an Employee, Key Advisor or Non-Employee Director designated by the Committee to participate in the Plan. - (bb) "Performance Objectives" shall mean the performance objectives established in the sole discretion of the Committee for Participants who are eligible to receive Awards under the Plan.
 Performance Objectives may be described in terms of Company-wide objectives or objectives that are related to the performance of the individual Participant or the subsidiary, division, department or function within the Company or one of its subsidiaries in which the Participant is employed.
 Performance Objectives may be measured on an absolute or relative basis.
 Relative performance may be measured by a group of peer companies or by a financial market index.
-Any Performance Objectives may include: specified levels of or increases in the Company's, a division's or a subsidiary's return on capital, equity or assets; earnings measures/ratios (on a gross, net, pre-tax or post-tax basis), including basic earnings per share, diluted earnings per share, total earnings, operating earnings, earnings growth, earnings before interest and taxes and earnings before interest, taxes, depreciation and amortization; net economic profit (which is operating earnings minus a charge to capital); net income; operating income; sales; sales growth; gross margin; direct margin; costs; stock price (including but not limited to growth measures and total stockholder return); operating profit; per period or cumulative cash flow (including but not limited to operating cash flow and free cash flow) or cash flow return on investment (which equals net cash flow divided by total capital); inventory turns; financial return ratios; market share; balance sheet measurements such as receivable turnover; improvement in or attainment of expense levels; improvement in or attainment of working capital levels; debt reduction; strategic innovation; customer or employee satisfaction; the consummation of one or more acquisitions of a certain size as measured by one or more of the financial criteria listed above; individual objectives; regulatory body approval for commercialization of a product; implementation or completion of critical projects (including, but not limited to, milestones such as clinical trial enrollment targets, commencement of phases of clinical trials and completion of phases of clinical trials); and any combination of the foregoing.

-(cc) "Plan" shall mean this Onconova Therapeutics, Inc. 2021 Incentive Compensation Plan as defined in the preamble, as may be in effect from time to time.

-- (dd) "Prior Plans" shall have the meaning given to the term in the preamble. - (ee) "Restriction Period" shall have the meaning given that term in Section 7(a). - (ff) "SAR" shall mean a stock appreciation right, as described in Section 9. - (gg) "Stock Award" shall mean an award of Common Stock, as described in Section 7.

-(hh) "Stock Unit" shall mean an award of a phantom unit representing a share of Common Stock, as described in Section 8.

-(ii) "Substitute Awards" shall have the meaning given that term in Section 4(c).
+Any Performance Objectives may include: specified levels of or increases in the Company's, a division's or a subsidiary's return on capital, equity or assets; earnings measures/ratios (on a gross, net, pre-tax or post-tax basis), including basic earnings per share, diluted earnings per share, total earnings, operating earnings, earnings growth, earnings before interest and taxes and earnings before interest, taxes, depreciation and amortization; net economic profit (which is operating earnings minus a charge to capital); net income; operating income; sales; sales growth; gross margin; direct margin; costs; stock price (including but not limited to growth measures and total stockholder return); operating profit; per period or cumulative cash flow (including but not limited to operating cash flow and free cash flow) or cash flow return on investment (which equals net cash flow divided by total capital); inventory turns; financial return ratios; market share; balance sheet measurements such as receivable turnover; improvement in or attainment of expense levels; improvement in or attainment of working capital levels; debt reduction; strategic innovation; customer or employee satisfaction; the consummation of one or more acquisitions of a certain size as measured by one or more of the financial criteria listed above; individual objectives; regulatory body approval for commercialization of a product; implementation or completion of critical projects (including, but not limited to, milestones such as clinical trial enrollment targets, commencement of phases of clinical trials and completion of phases of clinical trials); and any combination of the foregoing. - (cc) "Plan" shall mean this Onconova Therapeutics, Inc. 2021 Incentive Compensation Plan, as amended and restated as of the Restatement Effective Date and as may be in effect from time to time. - (dd) "Prior Plans" shall have the meaning given to the term in the preamble. - (ee) "Restatement Effective Date" shall mean July 21, 2022 or such later date that stockholder approval of the Plan as herein amended and restated is received. - (ff) "Restriction Period" shall have the meaning given that term in Section 7(a). - (gg) "SAR" shall mean a stock appreciation right, as described in Section 9. - (hh) "Stock Award" shall mean an award of Common Stock, as described in Section 7. - (ii) "Stock Unit" shall mean an award of a phantom unit representing a share of Common Stock, as described in Section 8. - (jj) "Substitute Awards" shall have the meaning given that term in Section 4(c).